GSR Camp Use Guidelines

 The Rangers will make every effort to have roads and parking areas plowed and sanded prior to Friday night check-in and during the weekend as needed.
 In order to facilitate this, vehicles and trailers must be parked in the designated areas.
 Cabin access that is blocked by unauthorized vehicle parking will not be plowed or sanded.

-Each cabin is equipped with a set amount of beds/bunks and are arranged in a specific arrangement.
+Each cabin is equipped with a set amount of beds/bunks and is arranged in a specific arrangement.
 Beds may not be moved around the cabin.
 It is important to check for mattress vandalism during the check-out procedure.

 Tables, Chairs, and benches are arranged in order to protect emergency egress.
 If these furnishings are moved, care must be taken to protect egress routes.
 All furnishings must be returned to their original location prior to check-out.